 Making ends meat

 Nas sells meat while her husband cruises the city streets in his tuk-tuk as a driver.
 I asked her why she chose to sell meat in the market rather than sell clothes.
-She said it is easier to sell meat because she doesn’t need to pay for the supply upfront (unlike clothes where you need…
+She explained that selling meat is more convenient because she doesn’t need to pay for the supply upfront, unlike clothes which requires cash…

 Juicy competition